-What are some things the DLA fund?
+What does DLA fund?

 What is expected if I receive funding?

-The DLA will help you connect with technical experts on staff in the Library and the Office of Digital Learning and Inquiry for additional consultation and continue to provide ongoing advice and guidance
+The DLA will help you connect with technical experts on staff in the Library and the Office of Digital Learning and Inquiry for additional consultation and continue to provide ongoing advice and guidance.